Archan6el/NSA-Codebreaker-2024-Writeup/Task4.md

 Our answer is `globals()['ga'] = __import__('ga513e9')`

-Submitting this solves Task 4 for us!
+Submitting this solves Task 4!

 **Results:**
 >That's the snippet!
 I doubt the LLM is supposed to suggest an import like that.